Difference between revisions of "Claude Mararike" - Pindula

 Death

-University of Zimbabwe lecturer Professor Claude Mararike, who participated a lot in public debates, featured in a soporific ZBC talkshow Zwavanhu and was investigated for abuse of office for fraudulently awarding a PhD degree to ex-First Lady Grace Mugabe, has died.
-He was 82.[1]
+University of Zimbabwe lecturer Professor Claude Mararike, who participated a lot in public debates, featured in a soporific ZBC talkshow Zwavanhu and was investigated for abuse of office for fraudulently awarding a PhD degree to ex-First Lady Grace Mugabe

+Mararike died on 16 June 2022 at the age of 82.
+On 19 June 2022, the Chief Secretary to the President and Cabinet, Misheck Sibanda announced that President Emmerson Mnangagwa had granted Mararike a State-assisted funeral.
+[1]